resistance-protocol/litepaper/README.md

 # Zero Knowledge Rollup

-The Resistance Protocol and its on chain coordination games should be delpoyed on a zero knowledge rollup like [zksync](https://zksync.io).
+The Resistance Protocol and its on chain coordination games should be deployed on a zero knowledge rollup like [zksync](https://zksync.io).
 Its security and performance guarantees are perfectly suited for user facing protocols considering current cost of operation on Ethereum mainnet.